Labour Law vs Employment Law

 For unionized employees, the union is, by way of their rights and responsibilities under the collective agreement and the applicable laws, the first line of defence.
 If you do have a workplace issue or are looking to make a grievance, the union is the group responsible for helping to address your concerns.

-However, unions are not always perfect, and do not always represent their workers in the way they feel they should be heard.
+However, unions do not always represent their workers in the way they feel they should be heard because they are not perfect.
 Unions have what is called in law a Duty of Fair Representation to their workers, and they do not always meet this duty.
 If you believe your union is not representing you fairly, call us for a consultation to see how we can help resolve your issue.

 What is the Duty of Fair Representation?